NETWAYS/gitlab-training/day1/04_Commits/02_Commits.md

 Commits use the `user.name` and `user.email` settings to set the commit's author.

-Additionally, the date and time is stored.
+Additionally, the date, time, and the checksum of the previous commit are stored.

 ~~~SECTION:handouts~~~